b3n/go-slack/README.md

 # Go Slack Bot
 Play [go](http://senseis.xmp.net/?WhatIsGo) amongst a Slack team by voting on moves.
-By default the move with the highest vote after one hour is played.
+By default after one hour a move is picked randomly between the voted moves.

 ![Example of the bot in use.](https://i.imgur.com/F0Lqlfe.png)